Coronavirus (COVID-19): change to service

-You could receive a payment if your benefits don’t cover your rent or council tax
+You could receive a payment if your benefits don’t cover your rent

 Discretionary payments are awards, not benefit payments.
 The awards are usually only made for a short time and are not a long-term solution.

 You can only apply for a discretionary payment if you are currently entitled to Housing Benefit or the Housing Element of Universal Credit.
 We will usually pay it with any Housing Benefit Payment.

 Please complete this form If you would like to claim a Discretionary Payment.

 How do you decide if I can have a Discretionary Payment?

 Before making a decision we will look at:

 - Your total income.

 - Your expenses.